Knowledge base software content editor from Helpjuice

 Screenshot of Helpscout's knowledge base software

-Help Scout is a popular help desk software that offers multiple features to allow your business to better support its customers.
-One such features is Docs which allows your business to create a knowledge base that can be used externally as well as internally.
+Help Scout is a popular help desk software that offers multiple features to help businesses better support their customers.
+One such feature is Docs, which lets you create a knowledge base that can be used both internally and externally.

 Help Scout Features